Girl Scout Cookies: History

-During World War II the Girl Scouts sold calendars in addition to cookies, because of shortages of flour, sugar, and butter.
-In 1943 there were 48 cookies per box.
-By 1943 Girl Scouts also collected fat in cans to aid the war effort and sold war bonds at no profit.
+During World War II, the Girl Scouts sold calendars in addition to cookies because of shortages of flour, sugar, and butter.
+In 1943, there were 48 cookies per box.
+They also collected fat in cans to aid the war effort and sold war bonds at no profit.
 In the 1950s, three more cookie recipes were added: "Shortbreads"/"Scot-Teas", "Savannahs" (today called "Peanut Butter Sandwich" in the west of the US or “Do-si-dos” in the east of the US), and "Thin Mints".
 Six types of cookies were being sold nationwide by 1956.
-Greater cookie sales occurred due to the Baby Boomer generation entering Girl Scouts in the 1960s.
-"Samoas" were added in the 1970s.
-In 1978, the National Council reduced the number of bakeries providing cookies to four and standardized the packaging and pricing of the cookies.
+In the 1960s, greater cookie sales occurred due to the Baby Boomer generation entering Girl Scouts.
+In the 1970s, "Samoas" were added and in 1978, the National Council reduced the number of bakeries providing cookies to four and standardized the packaging and pricing of the cookies.

 In the 1990s, the National Council limited the bakeries providing cookies to just ABC Bakers (a division of Interbake Foods) and Little Brownie Bakers (a division of the Keebler Company).
 In 1998, cookie sale awards were instituted.

 The Girl Scouts moved to eliminate trans fat from its cookies in 2005, and started providing nutritional information on the cookie box.

 In January 2015, Girl Scouts began to offer customers the ability to purchase cookies using an online portal through a mobile app called "Digital Cookie".
 The app can only be used by Girl Scouts themselves with parent supervision, and Girl Scouts can share an individual link to their online cookie business with friends and family only.
 In January 2018, both the number of cookies in a box, and, in some cases, the size of a cookie, was reduced, due to rising costs of ingredients, and rising transportation costs.